CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/QoS-Set-and-Unset-Commands.md

 ## nv set qos roce cable-length

-Configures the cable length for Roce lossless.
+Configures the cable length for RoCE lossless.
 You can specify a value between 1 and 100000.
 The default setting is 100 meters.

 ### Version History